dewitt4/Cloud-Custodain/_sources/policy/lambda.txt

          events:
           - RunInstances

-         # Note because the total aws api surface area is so large
+         # Note because the total AWS API surface area is so large
-         # most cloud trail api event subscription needs two additional
+         # most CloudTrail API event subscriptions need two additional
          # fields.
          #
-         # For cloud trail events we need to reference the source api call
+         # For CloudTrail events we need to reference the source API call
          # sources:
          #  - ec2.amazonaws.com
          #
          # To work transparently with existing resource policies, we also
-         # need to specify how to extract the resource ids from the event
+         # need to specify how to extract the resource IDs from the event
-         # via jmespath so that the resources can be queried.
+         # via JMESPath so that the resources can be queried.
-         # ids: "detail.responseElements.instancesSet.items[].instanceId"
+         # IDs: "detail.responseElements.instancesSet.items[].instanceId"
          #
-         # For very common api calls for policies, some shortchuts have
+         # For very common API calls for policies, some shortcuts have
          # been defined to allow for easier policy writing as for the
-         # RunInstances api call above.
+         # RunInstances API call above.
          #

        filters: